jellyfin/jellyfin.org/docs/general/installation/synology.md

 ### Creating the Container

 Navigate to the `Container` tab and click `Create`.
 Select the `Jellyfin` image and give the container a name.
-This is mainly for identification purposes and can be set to anything desired. `Auto-start` can be enabled to automatically start Jellyfin when the NAS boots.
+This is mainly for identification purposes and can be set to anything desired. `auto-restart` can be enabled to automatically start Jellyfin when the NAS boots.
 Resource limits can also be set for the container.
 It is recommended that all CPU resources and at least 4GB of ram be allocated to the Jellyfin container.
 Click `Next` to proceed to the next step.
 ![Creating the Container](/images/docs/install-synology-12.png)